 Reuse 2.5.2 (resting in cage)

 Reuse 2.3.1 (pulling and letting go) (TEXT: 3 pulls x 5 times = 15 pulls).

+Reject any trials in which the mouse uses only one forepaw or the hindlimbs … or turned during the pull … or clearly did not show resistance to the pull.

+CU: Mouse using only one forepaw or using the hindlimbs.

+CU: Mouse turning during the pull.

+CU: Mouse clearly not showing resistance.

+LAB MEDIA (optional): Figure 1D can be shown as an inset to 2.4.2 , especially if the action is difficult to see in 2.4.2.

 Hanging Tests: Two Limbs

 The apparatus for the two-limb hanging test is a 2-millimeter thick metal clothes hanger tightly secured to a shelf with tape.
-Maintain the hanger around 50 centimeters above a layer of bedding.
+Maintain the hanger 37 centimeters above a layer of bedding.

 MED: Talent secures the clothes hanger to the shelf with tape (or just checks the tape if the clothes hanger is already attached)